yuvaldori/gigaspaces-wiki-jekyll/xap100/step-one---using-processing-units-for-scaling.markdown

-**Summary:** {% excerpt %}In this step we will use a car wash analogy to compare the traditional tier based approach for architecting enterprise application with GigaSpaces' Space Based approach, and explain the concept of _Processing Units_.{% endexcerpt %}
+**Summary:**  In this step we will use a car wash analogy to compare the traditional tier based approach for architecting enterprise application with GigaSpaces' Space Based approach, and explain the concept of _Processing Units_.

 #### Preface